 Cost effective.
 Readily accessible and easily affordable because they cost a fraction of a professional teeth whitening product.

 Least sensitive option.
 Due to the strips having a lower concentration than a product by your dentist, they will also be the least sensitive and most tolerable.
+Consequently this also makes it a safer product to use while breastfeeding.

 Uneven whitening.
 The whitening strips are not custom made to follow the contours of your teeth, which causes uneven whitening.
 It can miss corners, crooks and crannies of certain teeth.